Evelin Banev

 Banev became known for his imprisonment and multiple criminal prosecutions for money laundering and drug trafficking in Bulgaria and Italy.
-In July 2014, the Sofia Court of Appeal acquitted Banev of all criminal charges against him and overturned a -year sentence issued previously by the Sofia City Court.
-In September 2015, Italy’s Supreme Court of Cassation annulled his 20-year prison term for drug trafficking and returned the case for retrial to the Appellate Court of Milan.
+In July 2014, the Sofia Court of Appeal acquitted Banev of all criminal charges against him and overturned a seven and a half year sentence issued previously by the Sofia City Court.
+In September 2015, Italy's Supreme Court of Cassation annulled his 20-year prison term for drug trafficking and returned the case for retrial to the Appellate Court of Milan.
 Banev's prosecutions, criminal activities, and imprisonment have been highly controversial and politicized.
 During his imprisonment, Banev's 10-year-old daughter was abducted and freed after almost two months in captivity.

 In 2015, Banev self-published a book titled I Gaze Upon the Soul of Bulgaria, which he wrote during his time in prison.
+His second book, My truth (Part I) was published in 2016.

+On June 24, 2024, Banev voluntarily turned himself in to the Bulgarian authorities in Sofia.

 Early life and education

 Banev was born in Burgas, Bulgaria.

 Since 1985, when he enrolled to the National Sports Academy, Brendo has lived in Sofia.
-During his time at the Academy, Banev frequently travelled to international camps, tournaments and wrestling competitions representing his club "Academic - Sofia" and the Bulgarian National Wrestling Team.
+During his time at the academy, Banev frequently traveled to international camps, tournaments and wrestling competitions representing his club "Academic - Sofia" and the Bulgarian National Wrestling Team.
 Banev has been awarded the "Master of Sport" title in Bulgaria and wrestled in the 74 kg category, under the instruction of Dimitar Dobrev.